 To find out about moped safety courses near you, contact your local driver exam station or call 800-407-6677.
-Find course information and exam station locations at dvs.dps.mn.gov and select "Office Locations" or call 651-297-2005.
+Find course information and exam station locations at www.mndriveinfo.org or call 651-297-2005.

 The knowledge test includes questions on driving laws and rules of the road as well as information specific to two-wheeled vehicles.
 In addition to this manual, study the Minnesota Driver's Manual.